-To take advantage of all the benefits, the press-in speed for the BIZON contact should be at least 1500 mm/min.
+To take advantage of all the benefits, the press-in speed for the BIZON contact should be as high as possible (e.g. 1500 mm/min (25 mm/sec) or higher).
 This significantly shortens the manufacturing process, especially for large contacts.